DynamoDB (IAM)

 Overview

-A datasource consists of a database resource and the credentials used to access it.
-This guide describes how to add a DynamoDB (IAM) database as a datasource in the StrongDM Admin UI.
-This guide covers the configuration of the DynamoDB (IAM) resource type in StrongDM, which uses an EC2-attached IAM role to authenticate with DynamoDB.
-Once this is set up for the EC2 instances that you intend to use for StrongDM gateways, relays, or proxy cluster workers, your StrongDM users are able to be authenticated to the DynamoDB instance without providing the users or StrongDM with credentials.
+This setup uses an EC2-attached IAM role to authenticate with DynamoDB.
+Once this is set up for the EC2 instances that you intend to use for the node, your StrongDM users are able to be authenticated to the DynamoDB instance without providing the users or StrongDM with credentials.

 If you prefer to use AWS Secret Access Keys instead, see the DynamoDB resource type guide.